-Your wood heater needs air to burn fuel.
+Your wood heater needs air to burn the fuel.
 This air is supplied through a primary air slide at the right side of the front of your wood heater above the door.
-On the SCWB280i, secondary air is drawn into the top rear of the firebox which is not adjustable.
+On the SCWB200i3 and SCWB300i3 secondary air is drawn into the top rear of the firebox which is not adjustable.